 The top of Marmolada Dolomites is famous and the route on the Western crest is a dream of many mountaineers like the "Normal route" of Mont Blanc, however easier, or the crests of Matterhorn, much more technically difficult (good rock climbing experience is necessary).
 The via ferrata on the Western crest is classified as "difficult" but as always the difficulty at high altitude depends on the environmental conditions which here can vary extremely.
 Once there had been one meter of snowfall at the end of June and two Danish climbers dug trenches in the snow to reach the top which took 14 hours (and many risks) for the entire trip.
 In contrast, at the end of September 2007, some mountaineers have reached the top with light hiking shoes, never worn crampons.

-Our mountain guide with his client on the top of Marmolada Punta Penia
+Our mountain guide with his client on the top Punta Penia

 When: whenever you want, from June to September, provided during the week and safe weather.